kyrillschmid/penalty-games/readme.md

-# Repository to paper "Learning to Penalize Other Learning Agents"
+## Learning to Penalize Other Learning Agents

-## To reproduce the results do the following steps
+### To reproduce the results do the following steps
     - Clone repository and install requirements.txt
     - Set parameters in parameters.py for the required setting
     - run python3 main.py [PD,SH,CH,NPIPD]